-The goal of the committee (click for full list) appointed by Mayor Elicker in late summer 2020 is to determine an appropriate monument to honor the contributions of Italian American heritage in New Haven.
-The committee will research and develop the form and identity for a monument, statue or similar symbol of appropriate dimension and stature that represents the Italian American experience and will be placed atop the existing or, if necessary, modified pedestal in Wooster Square Park.
+The goal of the committee appointed by Mayor Elicker in late summer 2020 is to determine an appropriate monument to honor the contributions of Italian American heritage in New Haven.
+The committee researched and developed the form and identity for a monument, statue or similar symbol of appropriate dimension and stature that represents the Italian American experience and will be placed atop the existing or, if necessary, modified pedestal in Wooster Square Park.

-The WSMC has worked diligently since August 2020 and in September published a Request for Ideas, inviting members of the Greater New Haven community contribute.
-By October 12, the submission deadline, more than 100 ideas, comments and suggestions were received.
+In September they published a Request for Ideas, inviting members of the Greater New Haven community contribute.
+By the October 12submission deadline, more than 100 ideas, comments and suggestions were received.

 After reviewing all entries, categorizing them and beginning discussions on a suitable replacement, it was decided that no single person or historical figure would be appropriate.
 Instead, the Committee – inspired by many of the submitted ideas – decided to commission a public art installation that tells the story of Italian immigration to New Haven and Wooster Square, as well as highlights the contributions Italian immigrants and their descendants have made to the City of New Haven.

-On April 1, 2021 a Call to Artists – RFQ was released to the public. (posted above).
-The goal is to identify and engage a professional artist/designer to work collaboratively to bring the story of Italian immigration to life.
+On April 1, 2021 a Call to Artists – RFQ was released to the public.
+The goal was to identify and engage a professional artist/designer to work collaboratively to bring the story of Italian immigration to life.

 How how will this project be funded?